Community recycling centres

 - your vehicle’s registration number, make and model

 In some cases we may need to inspect the waste that you want to dispose before granting a permit.
 This can be done at your home.

 Behaviour at the tip

 All items and materials must be sorted before entering a recycling centre.
-Only two people will be allowed to get out of the car to dispose of waste.

 What you can recycle at your local centre